-Read Dr. Jekyll and Mr. Hyde by Robert L. Stevenson and keep a reading journal according to the directions on the Enriched Program Reading Journal criteria.
+Read Dr. Jekyll and Mr. Hyde by Robert L. Stevenson and keep a reading journal according to the directions on the Enriched Program Summer Reading Journal criteria.

 For additional materials, including a link to the free online text, join Mr. Komosinski's English class on Google Classroom.
-The class code is tndxbfx.
-Make sure you are signed on to Google with your school email and password.
+The class code is Make sure you are signed on to Google with your school email and password.

-If students have any questions about the Enriched summer reading requirement or journal, they are encouraged to email me this summer for clarification.
+If students have any questions about the English III Enriched summer reading requirement or journal, they are encouraged to email me this summer for clarification at mkomosinski@wscschools.org.